Wall Street drifts as Alphabet rallies and Nvidia sinks

 Fed officials have pointed to the U.S. government’s shutdown, which delayed the release of updates on the job market and other signals about the economy.
 With less information and less certainty about how things are going, some Fed officials have suggested it may be better just to wait in December to get more clarity.

 Now that the shutdown is over, the government is preparing to release September’s delayed jobs report on Thursday.
 That could create further swings for the market.
-Too strong a job market would likely stay the Fed’s hand on rate cuts, while too weak figures would raise worries about the economy.
+Data that's very strong would likely stay the Fed’s hand on rate cuts, while figures that are very weak would raise worries about the economy.

+In 2026, the Fed is likely to cut interest rates only in response to a slowing economy instead of trying to cut ahead of it, according to Barry Bannister, chief equity strategist at Stifel.
+That's not as good an environment for stock prices, and Bannister said the “Fed’s ‘free lunch’ is over.”

 In the bond market, Treasury yields held relatively steady.
-The yield on the 10-year Treasury was at 4.14%, where it was late Friday.
+The yield on the 10-year Treasury edged down to 4.13% from 4.14% late Friday.

-In stock markets abroad, indexes fell across much of Europe and Asia.
+In stock markets abroad, indexes fell modestly across much of Europe and Asia.

 Tokyo’s Nikkei 225 slipped 0.1% after the government reported that the Japanese economy contracted at a 1.8% annual pace in the July-September quarter.